-HIST Research Seminar:490 Environmental Inequality and Justicein Postwar America
+HIST Research Seminar: 490 Environmental Inequality and Justice in Postwar America

-Semester Spring 2024 Instructor Prof. Neil Maher (he/him) maher@njit.edu 973-596-6348 (office) 646-325-3704 (cell) Time Mondays & Wednesdays, 10:00-11:20 a.m.
-Location Central King Building, Room 126 Office Hours 325 Cullimore Hall Mondays &amp; Wednesdays, 2:30 a.m. - 4:00 p.m. and by appointment.
+Semester Spring 2025 Instructor Prof. Neil Maher (he/him) maher@njit.edu 973-596-6348 (office) 646-325-3704 (cell) Time Mondays & Wednesdays, 10:00-11:20 a.m.
+Location 307 Cullimore Hall Office Hours 325 Cullimore Hall Mondays 1:30-3:00 p.m.; Wednesday, 2:30-4:00 p.m.; and by appointment.
 You can attend these office hours as follows: Stop by my office during these times.
-Sign up for a specific time slot during these hours on our canvas page link.
-If these times are not possible for you, email me with another day and time and we can schedule a meeting.
+Sign up for a specific time slot during these hours on our canvas page link. • If these times are not possible for you, email me with another day and time and we can schedule a meeting.
 Course Overview This research seminar allows students to apply the skills they learn as a history major to specific topics that vary from semester-to-semester.
 This particular seminar allows students to explore topics related to environmental inequality in the United States from 1945 to the present.
 Such inequalities regarding the natural environment can stem from obvious differences involving race, class, and gender, but are often also based on more subtle distinctions involving age, physical disability, sexual orientation, political affiliation, and cultural practice.
 For the final project, students will identify a site where environmental discrimination took place, conduct research on the historical actors affected at the site and their actions for environmental justice, and write a final research paper on their chosen topic (see below for more details).